Development

 The Complete Guide to URL Encoding: When, Why, and How

-URLs can only be transmitted using the ASCII character set (basic English letters, numbers, and a few symbols).
-When you need to include characters outside this limited set—like spaces, international characters, or special symbols—you must encode them.
+URLs only support the ASCII character set (basic English letters, numbers, and a handful of symbols).
+Anything outside that range, like spaces, international characters, or special symbols, has to be encoded first.

-URL encoding replaces unsafe characters with a percent sign (%) followed by two hexadecimal digits representing the character's ASCII or UTF-8 code.
+URL encoding swaps out unsafe characters for a percent sign (%) followed by two hexadecimal digits that correspond to the character's ASCII or UTF-8 code.

 Examples: